artemyk/dynpy/docs/tutorial.rst

     trajectory = rwMC.getTrajectory(startState=initState, max_time=30)
     plt.imshow(trajectory, interpolation='none')
+    plt.xlabel('Node')
+    plt.ylabel('Time')

-The dynamical systems in dynpy can also be run as continuous-time systems.
+Dynamical systems in dynpy can also be run in continuous-time.
 This is usually implemented only for the 'Markov chain' versions (since then the continuous-time dynamics reduce to a continuous-time linear dynamical system).
 This can be specified by passing in the ``discrete_time=False`` option when constructing the underlying dynamical system.
 Using the previous example:

 .. plot::
     :include-source: